How to protect your privacy on an iPhone?

 Protect yourself when using an application

-DNSCloak: the adblocker for applications
+DNSCloak: the ad blocker for apps

 DNSCloak_adquard